One-com/running_sushi/README.md

-# Chef Delivery
+# Running Sushi

 ## Intro

-Welcome to Chef Delivery, software to keep cookbooks, clients, databags, environments, nodes, roles and users in sync between a Git repo and a chef server.
+Welcome to Running Sushi, software to keep cookbooks, clients, databags, environments, nodes, roles and users in sync between a Git repo and a chef server.
 The idea is that if you have multiple, distinct Chef server instances that should all be identical or track a specific part of a Chef git repo, they can all run this script in cron.
 The script uses proper locking, so you should be able to run it every minute.

-Chef delivery is derived from Facebook's [Grocery Delivery](https://github.com/facebook/grocery-delivery) with the following changes:
+Running Sushi is derived from Facebook's [Grocery Delivery](https://github.com/facebook/grocery-delivery) with the following changes:

  * Clients, environments, nodes and users can be tracked as well
  * Cookbook versioning can be used by version tag post pending cookbook dirs
+ * It is possible to segment the repo in parts to be tracked by different Chef servers (such a segment is termed "pod" in following documentation)
  * Uses the Chef Server API so no knife config is needed
  * Only Git is supported

+**Note**: This project was previously named "Chef Delivery" but has been renamed to avoid confusion with the unrelated [Chef Delivery](https://www.chef.io/delivery/) project.
+Currently executable name and configuration still reflects the old project name.

 ## Prerequisites

-Chef Delivery is a particular way of managing your Chef infrastructure, and it assumes you follow that model consistently.
+Running Sushi is a particular way of managing your Chef infrastructure, and it assumes you follow that model consistently.
 Here are the basic
 principals:

 * Checkins are live immediately (which implies code review before merge)
 * You want all your Chef servers in sync with the Git repo
 * A Chef server tracks all cookbook, user and role dirs
-* A Chef server can track all node, client and environment dirs or just a subtree of these dirs (for segmenting infrastructure)
+* A Chef server can track all node, client and environment dirs or just a subtree of these dirs (for segmenting infrastructure).
+Roles can both be global and pod local
 * Everything you care about comes from version control
 * All files in the Chef repo must be JSON (except for cookbooks).
-It's recommended to use Git hooks to enforce this as Chef Delivery aborts the Chef Server upload phase if invalid JSON is encountered.
+It's recommended to use Git hooks to enforce this as Running Sushi aborts the Chef Server upload phase if invalid JSON is encountered.

 ## Dependencies